mbarkhau/sbk/README.md

 <img src="https://mbarkhau.keybase.pub/sbk/logo_128.png" height=128 style="background: white;">
 </p>

 SBK is a program to generate and recover Bitcoin wallets.
-The goal of SBK is to enable most people to live up to the security mantra of Bitcoin: [Your keys, your coins; not your keys, not your coins][href_yt_aantonop].
+The goal of SBK is to enable most people to live up to the security mantra of Bitcoin: [Your keys, your coins; not your keys, not your coins][href_yt_held_storing_btc].

+[href_yt_held_storing_btc]: https://www.youtube.com/watch?v=5WWfQM0SFXQ

 Project/Repo: